Skip to content

 }

-Create the project with prisma.
+Create the projects with prisma.

 export async function createProjects() {